nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 ---

 ## 3️.
 See the results live
 Once you connect, your data shows up instantly in Nowa.

-That means you can drag, drop, and design your app with **real data** in seconds.
+That means you can drag, drop, and design your app with **real data**.

 <video controls width="850">
   <source src="/videos/supabase/3.webm" type="video/mp4" />